Why are Identity and Access Management Essential in Healthcare?

 Step 1: Assessing the current scenario

 The first step should be to assess and analyze the current data, system, procedures, people, process flows, applications, and roles.
-It will help create a clear picture and determine where your organization stands concerning IAM.
+It will help create a clear picture and determine your organization’s standing concerning IAM.

-The next step would be to focus on different aspects of IAM, i.e., federation, Multi-Factor Authentication (MFA), Single Sign-On (SSO), and delegated administration, and understand where does the organization stand at and which aspect should be given priority.
+The next step would be to focus on different aspects of IAM, i.e., federation, Multi-Factor Authentication (MFA), Single Sign-On (SSO), and delegated administration, and understand where the organization stands and which aspect should be given priority.

-Another critical move would be to increase organizational Identity Lifecycle Management (ILM) maturity, primarily about automating identity processes across the organization – creating and managing user identities, removing identities, and ending user access.
-Since most healthcare organizations falter at providing third-party vendors and contractors access via firewalls.
+Another critical move would be to increase organizational Identity Lifecycle Management (ILM) maturity.
+This is primarily about automating identity processes across the organization—creating and managing user identities, removing identities, and ending user access.
+Most healthcare organizations falter at providing third-party vendors and contractors access via firewalls.

 Step 2: The right vision and a road map

-After identifying and analyzing the various systems and processes, the next step would be to build a strategy for implementation and put in milestones for measuring the plan’s effectiveness.
+After identifying and analyzing the various systems and processes, the next step is to build a strategy for implementation and include milestones for measuring the plan’s effectiveness.

-It is essential to build touchpoints with the team, connect with the key stakeholders, and measure progress via KPIs and relevant data.
+Building touchpoints with the team, connecting with the key stakeholders, and measuring progress via KPIs and relevant data is essential.

 ALSO READ: Identity and Access Management Best Practices for Enterprises